sonykus/vagrant-chef-mongodb/README.md

 NOTE:

-- You'll notice that the 'mongodb3' box has become PRIMARY.
-This is due to the fact that in mongo you cannot configure replication before all your boxes are up and running.
-So we've run that recipe on the 3rd box, as the last step.
-If this *annoys you* in any way (although it won't matter too much in real life situations), you could change the Vagrantfile to bring up the mongo boxes in reverse order.
-Then update 'bootstrap_chefdev.sh' and have it apply the 'mongod_primary" recipe to the 1st mongodb server instead of the 3rd one.
-That's it, no big deal, yo.
+- We're bringing up the mongodb servers in reverse order, note the 'reverse_each' in the Vagrantfile.
+In order to form a replica set, all three machines need to be up and running first *before* we attempt to initiate replication.
+This way, mongodb1 will come up last, and will become PRIMARY.

 - The name of the replica set has been pre-set to "shard01".
-You can change this in /etc/mongod.conf alongside with all the other config options, or even better, find it in 'bootstrap_chefdev.sh' where the cookbook is sourced from.
-Yes, these could all be exported into nice global variables, but that is a bit beyond the scope of this quick weekend project.
+You can change this in /etc/mongod.conf alongside with all the other config options, or even better, change it in 'create_cookbook.sh' where the cookbook is sourced from.
+Yes, these could all be exported into nice global variables, but this was just a quick weekend project.
 Okay, maybe I'll do it.
 Next weekend.
 Maybe.

 WHAT ELSE COULD YOU DO?

-- Cook some new recipes, spin up some other boxes or services to your liking.
-You now have a working Chef environment to do it in.
+- Write some new recipes, spin up some other boxes or services to your liking.
+You now have a working Chef environment to cook things in.
-- Extend your Vagrant installation with plugins to link it to your favourite cloud service provider.
-Set up your API keys and tokens accordingly, then fire up these boxes inside their cloud, instead of running them on your local machine.
+- Extend your Vagrant installation with plugins, and tie it to your favourite cloud service provider.
+Set up your API keys and tokens as required, then fire up these boxes inside the cloud, instead of running them on your local machine.
-- Fire up a dozen or more mongo boxes, create new recipes for 'mongos' and 'mongo config servers' and build out a whole sharded cluster!
+- Fire up a dozen or so more mongo boxes, create new recipes for 'mongos' and 'mongo config servers' and build out a whole sharded cluster!
 Hmm, I might even do that, on second thought, but on another weekend.

 FINALLY:

 Thanks a lot if you have read down this far!
-Now go, hack through those scripts, see what's in there, and play around with things for a while.
+Now go hack through those scripts, see what's in there, and play around with things for a while.
 Send me some feedback, if you feel like.

 ENJOY! ;-)